The Complete Guide to Project Portfolio Management

 Governance and Project Request Management

-Out-of-the-box, BrightWork comes pre-populated with a simple process to track project requests all the way from Draft to Approval and Project Site Creation.
+BrightWork 365 comes pre-populated with an automated process to track project requests all the way from Draft to Approval to Project Site creation.

 Automated email notifications and reminders keep the process flowing.